 As The Novice thrusts towards its conclusion, it does well to strike a strong emotional chord amidst the chaos.
 Dall’s self-harm – hinted at early in the film through mysterious scars on her stomach – comes to light in full late on in a rightfully harrowing moment, and Dani’s despair and helplessness at her self-flagellation is tough to watch.
 The Novice never loses sight of Dall as a human being and paints a very genuine and troubling portrait of a young woman with a compulsion to push herself too far.
 In her directorial feature debut, Hadaway has crafted something not only compelling but moving, and as The Novice reaches its terrifically tantalising conclusion, the audience will feel as exhausted but perhaps as hopeful as Dall too.

 The Novice was screened at the 2022 BFI Flare Film Festival on 21-23 March, 2022.
-The film is now available to watch on demand in the US, and will be released in cinemas in the UK on 1 April, 2022.
-Click here to read more reviews from the festival.
+The film is now available to watch on digital and on demand.